mahotilo/Catalog-Easy/README.md

 **Bugs, issues, suggestions for improvements are welcome.**
 Support Forum http://gpeasy.com/Forum?show=f1287

+# Fork's changelog
+- Catalog_Easy.php is PHP 7.x warnings and errors friendly
+- Tabs folding when switching in the gallery 'Portfolio' is turned off
+- Bootstrap 3 and 4 support
+- Support swipe for the carousel
+- Ignore non-page elements in menu
+- Support OwlCarousel for carousel mode (set number of items in row to 0)
+- Fixed broken arrow in gallery 'Portfolio' when tabs folding is turned off
++ Add atribute 'data-title' to div.wmg-thumbnail-content

 ## Changelog
 - version 1.8.4 support for private/hidden pages, hash links in sortable portfolio(#category_name), two words data filter support, readmore link options, option - take image only from text areas. editor styles, bug fixes.
 - version 1.8.3 fix images overlap